acerempel/threedots-ca/content/posts/holy-communion-on-harry-lake.md

 am, when I had my vigil slot) – we each had a beeswax taper.
-I was holding my taper and leaflet in the same hand, in order to keep my other hand in my pocket for warmth, alternating hands every few minutes.
+I was holding my taper and leaflet in the same hand, in order to keep my other hand in my pocket for warmth, switching hands every few minutes.

 While we were singing the Nicene Creed, my friend Sophia, who was standing beside me, pointed out to me that my